jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 Deduction
 (2) The claimant is allowed a deduction for the income year of the amount given by subsection (3).
 Formula
-(3) The amount of the deduction allowed under subsection (2) is calculated using the following formula: amount paid1 – tax rate.
+(3) The amount of the deduction allowed under subsection (2) is calculated using the following formula:amount paid1 – tax rate.
 Definition of items in formula
 (4) In the formula,—
   (a) amount paid is the amount paid by the claimant for an income year for a key aspect of social rehabilitation referred to in the definition of personal service rehabilitation payment in section OB 1, to the extent to which the amount is less than the amount of personal service rehabilitation payments, after any deduction of tax under this Act, paid to the claimant for the income year: